qnzhou/MshIO/README.md

 # MshIO

 MshIO is a tiny library written with modern C++.
-It is created by Qingnan Zhou as a coding excercise.
+It is created by Qingnan Zhou as a coding exercise.
 It supports reading and writing [MSH format] with both ASCII and binary encodings.

 ## Usage